 After all, Starsky had Hutch, Cagney had Lacey and Mulder had Scully (yep, we’ve watched lots of old crime shows during lockdown).

-Launceston landlords currently find themselves in a unique situation, one that won’t be back to “normal” soon.
+Landlords currently find themselves in a unique situation, one that won’t be back to “normal” soon.
 This was made clear by the Housing Secretary Robert Jenrick last week when he made two announcements.

 You’ve probably heard the first one already: the ban on evictions has been extended in England and Wales by another two months.
 It will now end on August 23, effectively creating a five-month moratorium on evictions.
 This will create an almighty backlog for the court system and prove particularly nightmarish for landlords with anti-social tenants, or tenants who are perpetrators of domestic violence (a little bit more on that in a minute).